 HOA Software for Self-Managed Boards, Explained by Category

-Updated July 3, 2026 · Vendor facts verified against public sources July 3, 2026
+Updated July 25, 2026 · Vendor facts verified against public sources July 3, 2026; HOA Start re-verified on the vendor’s own page August 3, 2026; ReserveDeck re-verified August 4, 2026 (unchanged)

 “HOA software” is not one market.
 It’s at least six, and vendors love to blur the lines.
-This hub maps the categories so you know what you’re actually shopping for — then points you to our scored comparison and normalized pricing table.
+This hub maps the categories so you know what you’re actually shopping for, then points you to our scored comparison and normalized pricing table.

 Start with the two pages that answer most questions